Alabi12/Alabi12/README.md

 Software Developer
 ------------------

 I have been learning programming for the past two years after switching a career in Finance, Audit.
-After learning HTML, CSS and JavaScript, i found an interest to be a Software Developer.
+After learning HTML, CSS and JavaScript, i found an interest to be a Full Stack Developer.

 * 🌍  I'm based in Ghana, Accra
 * 🖥️  See my portfolio at [My Portfolio](http:// https://alabi12.github.io/Mobile_First/)